hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

+In fact, there is a less extreme degeneracy where regular polygons overlap themselves.
+We give the example of $d = 8, s = 4$ above, where a "regular octagon" has degenerated into two squares sitting on top of each other.
-Although degeneracy is unavoidable, in the basis the degeneracy is patterned in a useful way.
+But although degeneracy is unavoidable, in the basis the degeneracy is patterned in a useful way.

 ##### 2.4.
 Overlaps and linkages<a id="sec-2-4" name="sec-2-4"></a>